Sterilization methods use surgical procedures to make you unable to get pregnant or get someone else pregnant. This means you are infertile.

 Reversal is expensive, difficult and oftentimes impossible.

-With tubal ligation, you have to have surgery and be put under general anesthetic or put to sleep.
+With tubal ligation, you have to have surgery and be put under general anaesthetic or put to sleep.

-It may be difficult to find a clinician who will perform a sterilization procedure on someone who is under 35 and/or who doesn’t have any children.
+It may be difficult to find a clinician who will perform a sterilization procedure on someone under 35 and/or who has no children.